CSESoc-CompClub/constitution/CONSTITUTION.rst

 #.
 The duties of the Co-President (Externals) in addition to the duties of Co-President shall be

    #.
-To supervise the external facing aspects of the society and oversee the Externals portfolio;
+To supervise the external-facing aspects of the Club;
+   #.
+To supervise and oversee the delegated functions of external-facing Portfolios, as outlined in Section 3.4;
    #.
 To sustain and build external relationships with highschools and sponsors for CompClub;
    #.
 To facilitate culture and team relations within the society;
    #.
 Other relevant duties as required;